Arlington Blending & Packaging

 Cleanup Status: Construction complete - physical cleanup activities have been completed

-Site Reuse/Redevelopment: In reuse as a neighborhood park
+Site Reuse/Redevelopment: In recreational reuse – a neighborhood park is located on site

 Site Manager: Keriema Newman (email@example.com)

 The Arlington Blending & Packaging site includes the area where the Arlington Blending & Packaging Company operated a pesticide formulation and packaging facility from 1971 until 1978.
 EPA placed the site on the National Priorities List (NPL) in 1987 because of contaminated ground water and soil resulting from facility operations.
 EPA, the Tennessee Department of Environment and Conservation (TDEC) and the site’s potentially responsible parties (PRPs) have investigated site conditions and taken steps to clean up the site in order to protect people and the environment from contamination.
 Site contamination does not currently threaten people living and working near the site.
 A water line connects residences and businesses to the public water supply.
 By monitoring ground water, implementing institutional controls and undertaking Five-Year Reviews, EPA, TDEC and the site’s PRPs continue to protect people and the environment from site contamination.

 The 2.3-acre site is located on U.S. Highway 70 in Arlington, Tennessee, 23 miles northeast of Memphis.
 U.S. Highway 70 borders the site to the north, a CSX rail line borders the site to the south, the Mary Alice neighborhood, which includes minority residents, borders the site to the east and industrial land uses border the site to the west.
 The site’s broader surroundings include single-family residential areas and commercial and agricultural land uses.
 The Loosahatchie River is located approximately 3,000 feet north of the site.
 People use the river for swimming and fishing.